moolen/SlimVC/README.md

 ```

-## Twig as Templating Engine
+## Templating Engine
+Currently only Twig is supported, but per-se replaceable (https://github.com/codeguy/Slim-Views).
 Views are located in `app/Views/`.
-currently only Twig is supported, but per-se replaceable (https://github.com/codeguy/Slim-Views).

 The Twig Documentation is over here: http://twig.sensiolabs.org/documentation.